data-umbrella/job-board/README.md

 ## How to run the code

 You will need to have Ruby installed.
-Then, install all the gems in the Gemfile as well.
+Then, install all the gems listed on top of the server.rb file.

 - `ruby server.rb` - Run the app locally.
 - `rerun 'ruby server.rb'` - Allows you to run the app locally and it refreshes when you update the codebase.
 Will need to install the `rerun` gem.